Remote Tab Opener — Developer Documentation

 What is Remote Tab Opener?

-Remote Tab Opener (RTO) lets a web page (your app) communicate with the RTO browser extension to open/navigate/focus tabs and to run safe DOM actions inside a controlled tab.
+Remote Tab Opener (RTO) lets a web page (your app) communicate with the RTO browser extension to open, navigate, focus, and reuse real tabs and to run safe DOM actions inside a controlled tab, including a tab on another explicitly allow-listed domain.

 Important safety idea

 RTO is deny-by-default.
-A host must be explicitly allow-listed before the extension will control it.
+A host must be explicitly allow-listed before the extension will control it, which is what makes cross-domain orchestration possible without pretending to bypass browser security.

 Quickstart (copy/paste)